apache/flink/docs/apis/streaming/windows.md

 ### Specifying a Window Assigner

-The window assigners except `GlobalWindows` come in two versions.
+The built-in window assigners (except `GlobalWindows`) come in two versions.
 One for processing-time windowing and one for event-time windowing.
 The processing-time assigners assign elements to windows based on the current clock of the worker machines while the event-time assigners assign windows based on the timestamps of elements.
 Please have a look at